WhatsApp/erlt/doc/import_type.md

 defined in the current module).
 If the imported type is an enum, the enum constructors can be used as the enum was defined in the current module.

+> Note: some of the syntax below may be out of date

 ## Example

 From `tests/elm-core/src`.